nikkorap/NuclearMods/README.md

 - in the downloaded zip file there is a BepInEx folder, you can drop it right in the install folder.
 - Some other mods might be just .dll files, drop those in the [Nuclear Option\BepInEx\plugins\(optional folder)] folder

-## My Mods
+# My Mods
+## Only use in private lobbies with everyone's consent.
-# Don't even try these in public lobbies, if i find out i'm going to [redacted]. it won't work anyway if the host doesn't have it activated.
+Don't even try these in public lobbies, if i find out i'm going to [REDACTED]. it won't work anyway if the host doesn't have it activated.

 ## DetailedClimbRate
 Is seaskimming too ambigious? then grab this mod to turn 0m/s into 0.00m/s (or feet if you're into that)